Freight MCP vs CLI: Which Integration Drives More Density

 Building freight dashboards with live data

 In Cursor, you tell the AI: "Build me a React component that shows my active shipments with tracking status.
 Use real data from my Warp account."
-The AI calls get-shipments through MCP, sees the actual response shape, and writes a component that matches the real data.
+The AI calls warp_list_bookings through MCP, sees the actual response shape, and writes a component that matches the real data.
 No mock data.
 No guessing at field names.
 The dashboard works on first render because it was built against your live freight data.

 Executive freight summary